Malaysian cultural diversity

 Understanding and Living the Soul of Malaysia

-More than just a destination, Malaysia is a symphony of cultures.
-Learn the codes, respect the traditions, and transform your expatriation into an unforgettable human immersion.
+Far more than a destination, Malaysia is a symphony of cultures.
+Learn the social codes, respect the traditions and turn your move abroad into an unforgettable human immersion.

-Upon arriving in Malaysia in 2026, the first thing that strikes you is the apparent harmony between three distinct worlds.
-The population consists mainly of Malays (Bumiputera), Chinese and Indians, not to mention the indigenous peoples of Indonesia and Borneo.
+Arriving in Malaysia in 2026, the first thing that strikes you is the apparent harmony between three distinct worlds.
+The population is made up mainly of Malays (Bumiputera), Chinese and Indians, not forgetting the indigenous peoples of Indonesia and Borneo.

-Each community has managed to preserve its language, religion, and traditions while forging a common national identity.
-This coexistence is based on a fundamental concept: mutual tolerance (Tolak ansur).
-For the expat, understanding this structure is not optional; it is the cornerstone of a successful social life.
+Each community has preserved its language, religion and traditions while forging a shared national identity.
+This coexistence rests on one fundamental concept: mutual tolerance (Tolak ansur).
+For the expat, understanding this structure isn't optional; it is the cornerstone of a successful social life.

 The Pillars of Social Interaction

-Understanding these invisible concepts will save you from many misunderstandings during your culture shock management.
+Understanding these invisible concepts will spare you plenty of misunderstandings while managing culture shock.

 The Notion of "Face"

-The concept of "Face" (Maru) is central.
-It's about preserving the dignity of others in public.
-Never criticize openly, never embarrass someone.
-Indirect and diplomatic communication is always preferred over blunt honesty.
+The concept of "Face" (Malu) is central.
+It's all about preserving the dignity of others in public.
+Never criticise openly, never put anyone in an awkward position.
+Indirect, diplomatic communication is always preferred over blunt honesty.

 The Royal Hierarchy

 Respect for elders and titles is sacred.
-Honorary titles such as Datuk, Tan Sri or Datin are not minor details.
+Honorific titles such as Datuk, Tan Sri or Datin are no small detail.
 Use them with deference.
-This respect also applies within companies: the superior's voice is predominant.
+This respect applies within the workplace too: the senior's voice carries the most weight.

 Gotong-Royong

-The spirit of community cooperation (Gotong-Royong) means that the interest of the group takes precedence over the individual.
-Hospitality is not a luxury, but a social duty deeply rooted in the "Kampung Spirit" (village spirit).
+The spirit of community cooperation (Gotong-Royong) means the interest of the group comes before the individual.
+Hospitality isn't a luxury but a social duty deeply rooted in the "Kampung Spirit" (the village spirit).

 A Calendar of Celebrations